-Correspondence to: Jörg Schwinger (jorg.schwinger@gmail.com)
+Correspondence to: Jörg Schwinger (jorg.schwinger0@gmail.com)

-Abstract, Reversibility is, next to socio economic feasibility and sustainability, key for assessing if carbon dioxide removal (CDR) could be considered to return the Earth system to a less dangerous state after a period of temperature overshoot above a level that is considered safe.
-Anthropogenic CO2 emissions cause irreversible climate change on centennial to millennial time scales, yet current mitigation efforts are insufficient to limit global warming to a level that is considered safe.
-Carbon Dioxide Removal (CDR) has been suggested as an option to partially reverse climate change and to return the Earth system to a less dangerous state after a period of temperature overshoot.
+Abstract.
+Anthropogenic CO_2 emissions cause irreversible climate change on centennial to millennial time scales, yet current mitigation efforts are insufficient to limit global warming to a level that is considered safe.
+Carbon Dioxide Removal (CDR)

+- 10 has been suggested as an option to partially reverse climate change and to return the Earth system to a less dangerous state after a period of temperature overshoot.
 Whether or to what extent such partial reversal of climate change under CDR would happen is, next to socio-economic feasibility and sustainability, key to assessing CDR as a mitigation option.
-15 Here, we use a state-of-the-art Earth system model that includes a representation of permafrost carbon to investigate the reversibility of the Earth system after overshoots of different duration and magnitude in idealized simulations.
-We find that atmospheric CO2 concentrations are slightly lower after an overshoot, compared to a reference simulation without overshoot, due to a near-perfect compensation of carbon losses from land by increased ocean carbon uptake during the overshoot periods.
-The legacy of an overshoot is, on a centennial time scale, indiscernible (within natural variability) from a reference case without overshoot for Mmany aspects of the Earth system including global average surface temperature, marine and terrestrial productivity, strength of the Atlantic meridional overturning circulation, surface ocean pH, surface O2 concentration, and permafrost extent, are reversible on a centennial time scale except in the most extreme overshoot scenario considered in this study.
-Consistent with previous studies, we find irreversibility infor permafrost carbon and deep ocean properties like sea water temperature, pH, and O2 concentrations.
+Here, we use a state-of-the-art Earth system model that includes a representation of permafrost carbon to investigate the reversibility of the Earth system after overshoots of different duration and magnitude in idealized simulations.
+We find that atmospheric CO2 - 15 concentrations are slightly lower after an overshoot, compared to a reference simulation without overshoot, due to a nearperfect compensation of carbon losses from land by increased ocean carbon uptake during the overshoot periods.
+The legacy of an overshoot is, on a centennial time scale, indiscernible (within natural variability) from a reference case without overshoot for many aspects of the Earth system including global average surface temperature, marine and terrestrial productivity, strength of the Atlantic meridional overturning circulation, surface ocean pH, surface O2 concentration, and permafrost extent, except - 20 in the most extreme overshoot scenario considered in this study.
+Consistent with previous studies, we find irreversibility in permafrost carbon and deep ocean properties like sea water temperature, pH, and O2 concentrations.
 We do not find any indication of tipping points or self-reinforcing feedbacks that would put the Earth system on a significantly different trajectory after an overshoot.
-Hence, irreversibility the effectiveness of CDR in partially reversing large scale patterns of climate change might not be the main issue of CDR but rather the impacts and risks that would occur during the period of elevated temperatures during the overshoot.
+Hence, the effectiveness of CDR in partially reversing large scale patterns of climate change might not be the main issue of CDR but rather the impacts and risks that would occur during the period of elevated temperatures during the - 25 overshoot.